Ohio State board discussing Meyer investigation today - TSN.ca

 OSU board meeting Wednesday about Meyer investigation

-COLUMBUS, Ohio — Ohio State trustees have begun discussing the future of football coach Urban Meyer.
+COLUMBUS, Ohio — Ohio State trustees on Wednesday began discussing the future of football coach Urban Meyer with Meyer seen entering the building where the meeting was underway.

-Board Chairman Michael Gasser briefly called a meeting to order Wednesday before the board went behind closed doors plans to decide whether Meyer should be punished for his handling of domestic-abuse allegations against a former assistant coach.
+Board Chairman Michael Gasser briefly called a meeting to order before the board went behind closed doors to consider whether Meyer should be punished for his handling of domestic abuse allegations against a former assistant coach.

 Ohio State President Michael V. Drake will have the final say on whether Meyer is fired or faces other consequences.